Alipoustdouzan/SQLMigrationByQuery/README.md

 # Warning
 You shouldn't change CallerProjectName in future, Otherwise all query will execute again with new project name.
+You shouldn't rename your .sql files otherwise that new .sql will execute again.

 # Author message
 I write this library for my personal use but i think it could be useful to other software developers which they don't want to use Entity Framework code first.